pyheight/ttk-file-explorer/README_EN.md

 ## Introduction

-ttk file explorer is a file manager developed based on the `tkinter` syntax and the `ttkbootstrap` beautification library.
+ttk file explorer is a lightweight file manager developed based on the `tkinter` syntax and the `ttkbootstrap` beautification library.

 Designed for Windows, it aims to solve users' pain points in file browsing and management, and provide an efficient and convenient file management experience.